ncphillips/truecoders.io/_coders/micah-weech.markdown

   body: "* Pending thesis"
 references:
 - name: Cody Winton
-  body: Micah is an out-of-the-box thinker that provides a different perspective to
+  quote: Micah is an out-of-the-box thinker that provides a different perspective to
     problems.
 He has an ability to accomplish his tasks and the soft skills necessary to provide value to a team.
 I'd recommend Micah for a database role.
 skills: